lf-lang/lf-lang.github.io/blog/2025-10-14-decentralized-consistency.md

 The design of [distributed applications](/docs/writing-reactors/distributed-execution) in Lingua Franca requires care, particularly if the coordination of the federation is [decentralized](/docs/writing-reactors/distributed-execution#decentralized-coordination).
 The intent of this post is to illustrate and handle the challenges arising from designing distributed applications in Lingua Franca, with the help of two realistic use cases.

-## Indefinite wait for inputs: the aircraft door use case
+## Indefinite wait for inputs: aircraft door use case
 Aircraft doors on passenger flights are currently managed manually by flight attendants.
-Before the take-off, the flight attendants _arm_ the door: if the door is opened in this state, an evacuation slide is automatically inflated and deployed for emergency landing.
+Before takeoff, the flight attendants _arm_ the door; if the door is opened in this state, an evacuation slide is automatically inflated and deployed for emergency evacuation.
-When the aircraft lands in normal and safe conditions, before opening the door, the flight attendants _disarm_ it to avoid the deployment of the evacuation slide.
+When the aircraft is at a gate, before opening the door, the flight attendants _disarm_ it to avoid the deployment of the evacuation slide.
-Flight attendants, however, are allowed to disarm the door _only_ when they see from the porthole the ramp that will allow the passengers to disembark the aircraft.
+Flight attendants are allowed to disarm the door _only_ when they see through the porthole the ramp that will allow the passengers to disembark the aircraft.

 ![AircraftDoor diagram](../static/img/blog/AircraftDoor.svg)

-Consider the above Lingua Franca program that implements a simplified system to remotely open the aircraft door that is in the _armed_ state.
+Consider the above Lingua Franca program that implements a simplified system to remotely open an aircraft door that is in the _armed_ state.
 The door implements two independent remote services, door _disarming_ and door _opening_, encoded by two different reactions in the `Door` reactor.
-We imagine that the pilot interacting with the cockpit issues the command to open the door that triggers the door opening service.
+Suppose the pilot in the cockpit issues a command to open the door.
-We would also like to automate the disarming of the door using a camera.
-When the camera determines that the ramp is attached to the aircraft, it triggers the disarming service of the door.
-The camera detection is triggered by the door open command issued by the cockpit.
+We would also like to automate the disarming of the door using a camera to verify the presence of a ramp.
+When the camera determines that the ramp is present, it triggers the disarming service.
+The camera detection is triggered by the door open command issued from the cockpit.

 There are different ways to design and refactor the above system, for example, by removing the direct connection between the `Cockpit` and `Door` reactors.
 Our design choice is meant to highlight that door _disarming_ and _opening_ are two different and independent remote services triggered by two different commands issued by two different system actors.
 Therefore, each actor has an independent connection to the door to request its service.